If you’re old enough to remember when a gallon of gas cost a dollar and Forrest Gump won an Oscar, you’ll probably recognize these:

 All this talk about website homepages vs. post-click landing pages might have you thinking they’re two completely different animals.
 In some ways they certainly are.
 But at the core, they’re the same.

 Both are designed to help your visitors take the next step in your marketing funnel.
-Start designing professional post-click landing pages with the most designer-friendly platform on the web.
+Start designing professional post-click landing pages, sign up for an Instapage Enterprise demo today.